-Support Time is a 45 minute block of time that occurs in the morning between periods 1 and 2 from 10:05 to 10:50 from Monday to Thursday.
-Attendance is mandatory.
+Support Time is a 22 minute block of time that attaches to Blocks 1 and 3 every Monday to Thursday.

-Spares are valuable opportunities for students to study, research, and work on assignments and get extra help.
-Grade 10’s do not have spares.
-Grade 11’s may have a spare if it is a part of their Learning Plan and they are up to date with courses and credits.
-Grade 12’s may have a spare each semester if their courses and credits are up to date.
-Decisions about spares are made in consultation with the student, their parent, Student Services and the appropriate administrator.
+Study Blocks are valuable opportunities for students to study, research, and work on assignments and get extra help.
+Grade 10’s do not have study blocks.
+Grade 11’s may have a study block if it is a part of their Learning Plan and they are up to date with courses and credits.
+Grade 12’s may have a study block each semester if their courses and credits are up to date.
+Decisions about study blocks are made in consultation with the student, their parent, Student Services and the appropriate administrator.

-While on a spare, students are expected to be working quietly in the designated areas of the Learning Commons, in the cafeteria, or at our many flex spaces (aka – lounges) throughout the first floor.
-Students on spares should not be roaming the halls or acting in a ways which interferes with other classes or the normal functioning of a school.
-Students may also choose to work in the Calgary Public Library at Village Square.
+While on a study block, students must be wearing their school ID and be prepared to share their timetable with school staff if requested.
+Students with a study block are expected to be working quietly in the designated areas of the Learning Commons, in the cafeteria, or at our many flex spaces (aka – lounges) throughout the first floor.
+Students on study block should not be roaming the halls or acting in a ways which interferes with other classes or the normal functioning of a school.